-The first school you had when learning about emotional intelligence was at home, with your parents, and in those aspects is where many people’s problems lie.
-Their parents did not teach them how to grow emotionally and they are struggling in their life today.
+The first school you had when learning about emotional intelligence was at home, with your parents, and in those aspects, many people’s problems lie.
+Their parents did not teach them how to grow emotionally, and they are struggling in their life today.

 In his book, The Emotionally Healthy Leader, Peter Scazzero presents the different stages people go through in their emotional growth.

-The first stage is the one he considers the “emotional babies,” and there are many people who behave as such.
-They try to find people who can take care of them, they find it difficult to enter the emotional world of others because they behave like babies.
+The first stage is the one he considers emotional babies.
+And many people behave as such.
+They try to find people who can take care of them, but they find it difficult to enter the emotional world of others because they behave like babies.
 They are driven by the need to be gratified.
-They use others as objects so their needs can be met, and they are continuously depending on someone else.
+So, they use others as objects, so their needs can be met, and they continuously depend on someone else.

+Let’s know about the emotional level.
 Emotional adolescents are concerned with themselves.
 They find it difficult to truly listen to other people’s pain, disappointment, or needs.
 They are critical and judgmental.
-They cannot grow.
+So, they cannot grow.
 They do not burst the emotional bubble that keeps them tied to their past, to what they learned in childhood.

-There are people who cannot talk to emotional adults because they take everything personally, get agitated, or lose control.
-This is linked with the fact that a person like this has not grown emotionally.
-The person who grows emotionally, who reaches adulthood, behaves in a mature way and knows how to handle emotions and how to respect others without changing them.
+Some people cannot talk to emotional adults because they take everything personally, get agitated, or lose control.
+This is linked to the fact that a person like this has not grown emotionally.
+The person who grows emotionally, who reaches adulthood, behaves maturely and knows how to handle emotions and how t respect others without changing them.
 That person makes room for mistakes and recognizes that he/she is not perfect.
 Nobody is perfect.

 The emotional adult recognizes that people are not perfect and tries to give them the benefit of the doubt because it is necessary when building healthy relationships.
 He or she also appreciates people as they are: good or bad, and not for what they give in return.